Lucy Barnett: Career

 In April 2025, Barnett won both the best batter and player of the tournament awards as the Isle of Man finished runners-up at the Cyprus WT20I Quadrangular Series, which also featured the hosts, Denmark and Jersey.
 She scored 272 runs, including three half-centuries, and took five wickets across her team's six matches.
 During the tournament she became the fastest and youngest player to reach 1,000 WT20I runs, doing so in 26 innings at the age of 18 years and 196 days.

 The following month, Barnett was named in the first Isle of Man squad to take part in a Women's T20 World Cup event at the 2025 Europe Qualifier Division Two in Rome.
 She made a match-winning 79, including 10 4s and two 6s, against Sweden in the team's second fixture.
 Barnett also compiled a half-century in their final match of the tournament, scoring 54 off 47 balls with seven 4s and one 6, in a defeat to Germany.

 On 15 June 2025, Barnett made her debut for English county team Herefordshire in a T20 double-header against Shropshire.
 She top scored for her side with 14 off 11 balls in the first match, before making 86 from 60 balls, which included 15 4s, in the second game.

 At the Women's ICC T20 Tri-Series in Leeds on 2 September 2025, she scored 48 off 31 balls as Isle of Man successfully chased 116 to record their first win over Jersey.

+Barnett was picked to be part of a European squad to play against the Marylebone Cricket Club at Lord's on 17 April 2026, and at Wormsley Cricket Ground the next day.
+She scored 47 in the first match and 52 not out in the second as Europe swept the series.

+Back on Isle of Man duty, on 26 August 2026 at the Women's T20 Continental Cup in Romania, Barnett made 71 not out off 43 balls in her team's opening group match win against the hosts.
+Three days later, she became the first player from her country to score a WT20I century when she compiled 123 not out from 64 balls, including hitting 16 4s and four 6s, in their third group match against Norway.
+In the following day's final, Barnett made 59 off 34 balls in a losing effort against Turkey.
+She finished the tournament with 257 runs, scored at an average of 128 and a strike rate of 178, which earned her the event's most valuable player award.

+Barnett was named ICC Women's Player of the Month for August 2026, becoming the first player, male or female, from the Isle of Man to win one of the organisation's monthly accloades.